chaosvector/vim-business-model-canvas/README.md

 ## Basic Usage:

-- Clone this repository ``git clone https://github.com/chaosvector/business-model-canvas-for-vim.git``
+1) Clone this repository ``git clone https://github.com/chaosvector/business-model-canvas-for-vim.git``
-- To edit your BMC startup vim with the session command ``vim -S bmc.vim`` (tested in NeoVim)
+2) Edit your Business Model Canvas by loading the vim ``bmc.vim`` session like ``vim -S bmc.vim``
-- To save your changes to any Element of the Model type ``:wa``
+3) Save your changes to all Elements of the Model with ``:wa``
-- To quit your BMC ``:qa``
+4) Quit editing the Model with ``:qa``
+5) Continue working on your Model by just loading the vim session again (step 2).
+You are at your latest change.

-Anything else is in the hands of your vim mastery...
+Anything else lies in the hands of your vim mastery.
+Happy iterating!

 ## Credits

-- Thanks to [Strategyzer](https://www.strategyzer.com/canvas/business-model-canvas) for their famous template of the *Business Model Canvas*.
+- [1] Thanks to [Strategyzer](https://www.strategyzer.com/canvas/business-model-canvas) for their amazing template.